-An Udon-Slinging Robot Is Coming to Los Angeles
+Marugame's Udon Noodle Machine Is Coming to Los Angeles

 "Marugame Udon is presenting traditional Japanese cuisine in an entirely new light and bringing this to the forefront," said Jun Goto, President and CEO of the company's U.S. venture.
 "We're excited to combine authentic flavors without sacrificing individuality."

-The noodle-making robot, as well as the actual living employees necessary to complete your order, is set to arrive in the Japantown neighborhood of Los Angeles on September 14.
+The noodle-making machine, as well as the actual living employees necessary to complete your order, are set to start making noodles at 2029 Sawtelle Blvd. in the Japantown neighborhood of Los Angeles on September 14.
 It will be the first Marugame Udon location in the U.S. mainland.
 (The brand is already up and running in Hawaii.)
 From there, the plan is to expand to other parts of the country, though exactly where and when isn't yet known.
-But keeping an eye out for noodle-making robots wherever you are is pretty solid advice in general.